top of page

 From the airport:

-by taxi (20 min drive): next to the arrivals hall approx. Unitaxi € 30 depending on time and day, but these do not always have child seats available (or you have to ask for one).
+by taxi (20 min drive): next to the arrivals hall approx, these do not always have child seats available (or you have to ask/wait for one).
 There are sometimes large taxis (up to 8 persons) at the same price available, but it's not certain that one is available.

 by public transport:

 The train station is next to the arrivals hall.
-Line C1 takes you to the city center in 11 minutes, stop "Málaga - Centro Alameda" (aprox. € 2, very punctual, runs every 20 minutes).
-Then walk about 200 m to Alameda Principal, from where the buses to El Palo (lines 3 and 11) depart.
-Get off at "Juan Sebastián Elcano-Iglesia” next to church/market hall in El Palo or one stop earlier (after having passed Mercadona supermarket).
-The stairs leading to Calle Valparaiso are opposite the market hall.
+Line C1 takes you to the city center in 11 minutes, stop "Málaga - Centro Alameda" (€ 2.50, very punctual, runs every 20 minutes (the ticket is needed again at the end, or you can pay directly at the turnstile by credit card).
+Then walk about 50m to Alameda Principal, from where the buses to El Palo (lines 3,8 and 11) depart.
+Get off at "Juan Sebastián Elcano-Iglesia” next to church/market hall in El Palo.
+The stairs leading to Calle Valparaiso are opposite the market hall. https://www.renfe.com/es/en/suburban/suburban-malaga/timetables

 Car rental:

 When booking through platforms with very cheap prices, pay close attention to the conditions, the companies often charge an unforeseen surcharge when picking up the car.
 We have good experiences e.g. with www.allincarhire.com (airport shuttle).
+Depending on your travel plans, think about whether you really need a car; if in doubt, please feel free to ask.

 Parking in the residential area:

 is free of charge.
 Often you have to do a few laps, but you can always find something after a few minutes or if you accept a 5-7 minute walk, you can also park directly.
 Unloading/getting out just next to the house is no problem as it is a dead-end street.
 Then stay around Calle Valparaíso and Calle Villafuerte and their small and quiet side streets.
 A little higher up in Calle Francisco Guillón you can almost always find a parking space (in July and August, of course, like everywhere else on the coast, it can be very difficult).

-Please do not drive down Calle Luis Taboada (parallel street) all the way down to Avenida Juan Sebastián Elcano, but turn into Calle El Palustre beforehand, otherwise you would have to take a detour down the street.
+Do not drive Calle Luis Taboada all the way down to Avenida Juan Sebastián Elcano, but turn into Calle El Palustre beforehand, otherwise you would have to take a detour down the street.

 Unfortunately it is not possible to rent a parking space close to the house.
 A parking space under the market hall costs approx. €18 for 24 hours, there are no weekly prices.